 The Noise Chap can happily provide risk assessments and PL insurance certificates for all works undertaken but please ask for these in advance as it is unlikely they can be provided on the day.
 The people coming to do the jobs carry minimal or no paperwork so will not have paper copies of risk assessments or procedures to hand and probably won't have access to the PL insurance certificate at all.
 Again, if entry to a site is denied because of this and we have not been asked for them at least 48 hours in advance then the booking will be payable in full.

 G) Bad weather

 If Noise Chap personnel can get to the client's site then we will consider the roads open and usable and payment for the work will be due in full.

 I've had to introduce this due to a job in the past where an employee got from Cardiff to Tewkesbury and then all the way to Edinburgh, only for the Client to say the job couldn't go ahead as 'the roads are blocked and people can't get in', just as our chap was arriving at their factory gates.
 He had to turn round and drive all the way back to Cardiff again, along the 'blocked' roads which were impassible according to the client's employees.
 It seemed the problem wasn't the amount of snow on the roads but was more down to how strongly the client's employees fancied a day off.

-H) Transfer of audiometry data to a new screening provider
+H) Transfer of audiometry and spirometry data to a new screening provider